-The log cabin of my paternal grandmother, Jewel Brown, was nothing special to me as a child.
+The log cabin my paternal grandmother, Jewel Brown, lived in was nothing special to me as a child.
 It was just Granny Brown’s house.
 As children, we view the world in a totally different way from the adults around us.
-What I saw as happy play and work times, the adults in my life saw as times of doing without and making do.
+What I experienced as happy play and work, I now know were times of doing without and making do for the adults.

-Their log home is now on display in the Village of Florien, LA.
-It’s only 12 miles or so from me, but I don’t go there.
+I won’t visit there again.
 It has been altered inside and out so that it no longer resembles Granny’s house.
 I was grown with children of my own before I learned Granny Brown’s home was property they had rented all of their married life.
 It’s funny what we take for granted when we’re young.

 When you stepped in, there was a set of narrow stairs to the left which led to the attic.
 I remember being frightened to open the hatch that led to the attic because I was afraid I’d fall from the stairs.
 It was a large open space with a wooden plank door on each end.

 When I was 13, she gave me her Bible.
-It is among my most cherished possessions.
-I enjoy opening it, seeing her handwriting, and gaining small insights into her thoughts.
+It was among my most cherished possessions.
+I enjoyed opening it, seeing her handwriting, and gaining small insights into her thoughts.

 Life was so different then.
 There was a simplicity of living on less, being content, and an abiding thankfulness.
 Getting back to these basics of life is part of why we live the way we do, why we make daily decisions which enable us to build this kind of life on the farm, and what we feel is important to work for.

 I hope to be a blessing to my children and grandchildren the way God used my grandparents to be a blessing to me.